omaraboumrad/mastool/README.md

 M006 | catching a generic exception and passing it silently M007 | use of import star
 M008 | comparing to True or False
-M009 | use of list as a default arg
+M009 | poor choice of default argument
 M010 | use of "if" expression as statement
 M011 | use of a comprehension as statement
 M012 | use of a generator as statement